Pizarro

 Major Trails And Attractions

 The reserve offers hiking through the distinctive Chaco-Yungas transitional forest, where the change in vegetation from dry Chaco woodland to moist Yungas piedmont forest can be experienced within a single walk.
-The forest interior provides birdwatching opportunities for species of both biomes, including toucans, raptors, and Chaco specialists.
+The forest interior provides birdwatching opportunities for species of both biomes.
 The Río Pizarro corridor offers shade and riparian wildlife in the dry season.
 Visits are self-guided as the APN ranger station has limited staffing.
-The reserve is typically combined with visits to other protected areas in the Salta piedmont — Finca El Rey National Park and Calilegua National Park — as part of a broader Yungas circuit.
+The reserve is typically combined with visits to other protected areas in the Salta region—El Rey National Park and Calilegua National Park—as part of a broader Yungas circuit.

 Visitor Facilities And Travel

-Pizarro is accessible from the city of Salta (approximately 100 km east-southeast) via national route 34 to the town of General Ballivián, then unpaved road to the reserve.
-The journey takes approximately 2–2.5 hours from Salta.
+Pizarro is accessible from the city of Salta (approximately 272 km away) via National Route 9 to Lumbreras, then Provincial Route 5.
+[1] The journey takes approximately 3–4 hours from Salta.
 There is an APN ranger post at the entrance.
 Basic facilities including parking and picnic areas are available but the reserve has no accommodation or formal visitor center.
 The best visiting season is the dry months (May–October) when wildlife is concentrated near water and road access is reliable.
 The reserve is free to visit.
-Fuel and accommodations are available in Joaquín V. González, the nearest service town, approximately 20 km from the reserve.
+The nearest service town with fuel and accommodations is Joaquín V. González.

 Conservation And Sustainability